dabirrizvi/AR-Solar-System/README.md

 To use the application:

-Download the apk in an android device and use the target image as SolarSystem.jpeg
+Download the apk in an android device and use SolarSystem.jpeg as the target image.